 Thailand’s railway network only has four main routes.
 The nation’s transport companies have compensated for this by adding bus routes which criss-cross the nation.
 Chiang Mai alone has multiple bus choices when travelling from Bangkok.
 It has direct bus services from other major locations including Udon Thani, Ubon Ratchahani, Pattaya, Hua Hin and Phuket too.

 In the north, locations with bus connections to Chiang Mai are Mae Hong Son, Pai, Fang, Chiang Rai, Mae Sai and Chang Khong.
 Standard size buses are complemented on some of the major routes in the north by smaller passenger vans and songthaews which tend to depart more frequently and get there more quickly.

 Chiang Mai has three intercity bus terminals, but most of the buses depart from the new Arcade Bus Terminal on the east side of the city.
-The following gives basic information about the three main bus stations in Chiang Mai.
+The details about the three bus stations are shown below.

 • Bangkok Don Mueang Airport

 • Bangkok Suvarnabhumi Airport